louis-dnb/IDA-Fusion/README.md

 ### 5. Build the Project
 Once the project properties are configured correctly, you can build the solution by selecting **Build** -> **Build Solution** (or pressing `Ctrl + Shift + B`).

-## Contributions
-Contributions are welcome!
-Feel free to submit pull requests or open issues.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.